Owhaoko A Lands Trust

-Whilst the climate is cool year round, there is a wide array of native plants across the lands, including a number of rare species.
-Mountain Beech and Manuka scrub are abundant on the warmer hillsides, whilst red tussock thrives on the valley floors.
+There is a wide array of native plants across the lands, including a number of rare species.
+Mountain Beech and Manuka are abundant on the warmer hillsides, while red tussock thrives on the valley floors.